TexasTorque/Ray-2019/README.md

 ### TorqueAuto
 This season, we redesigned our autonomous library so that we can easily program complex robot maneuvers during the sandstorm period.

 The smallest unit of TorqueAuto is the Command.
 Each Command is designed to control the action of one subsystem and is terminated by an end condition.
 Multiple Commands may be placed in a block, and several blocks may be chained to form a Sequence.
 At run time, all the Commands in one block are executed simultaneously, and once all Commands within a block are terminated, the next block begins.
-Commnads may also be delayed within each block for increased flexibility.
+Commands may also be delayed within each block for increased flexibility.

 **(Insert diagram here)**